SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 Sometimes though, you must use an XPath locator.
 If the page source does not have an ID or name attribute you may have no choice but to use an XPath locator.
-(DOM locators are no longer commonly used since Xpath can do everything they can and more.
+(DOM locators are no longer commonly used since XPath can do everything they can and more.
 DOM locators are available simply to support legacy tests.)

 There is an advantage to using XPath that locating via ID or name